gschmutz/stream-processing-workshop/05-twitter-data-ingestion-with-apache-nifi/README.md

 ![Alt Image Text](./images/nifi-home-screen-expl.png "Schema Registry UI")

 ### Adding a Twitter Processor
-We can now begin creating our dataflow by adding a Processor to our canvas.
+We can now begin creating our data flow by adding a Processor to our canvas.
 To do this, drag the Processor icon from the top-left of the screen into the middle of the canvas and drop it there.

 ![Alt Image Text](./images/nifi-drag-processor-into-canvas.png "Schema Registry UI")

 This will give us a dialog that allows us to choose which Processor we want to add.
 We can see that there are a total of 260 processors currently available.
-We can browse throught the list or use the tag cloud on the left to filter the processors by type.
+We can browse through the list or use the tag cloud on the left to filter the processors by type.

 ![Alt Image Text](./images/nifi-add-processor.png "Schema Registry UI")